 The Parc National de Port-Cros et Porquerolles

 Port-Cros, Porquerolles, Le Levant… The evocatively-named Golden Islands are an invitation on a voyage to exotic climes.
 With its secret coves, vast beaches of silver sand, dense forests and underwater meadows teeming with life, Port-Cros National Park, created in 1963, is heralded by divers the world over as a Mediterranean biodiversity hotspot.
 History lovers can enjoy exploring Greek and Roman remains here from ancient forts to mysterious shipwrecks, or following in the footsteps of Ulysses, Barbarossa, Vauban and, more recently, the 1945 Liberation troops.
 Port-Cros National Park boasts a strong cultural identity too, with many artisan fishermen and wine growers flying the flag of time-honoured traditions.

 The Parc National des Calanques

 Explore an Epic Coastline

-Known around the world for its magnetic beauty and biodiversity, the Parc national des Calanques, the newest national park in Provence-Alpes-Côte d’Azur – founded in 2012, is the first European National Park which is simulatenously terrestrial, marine and suburban.
-A 20-kilometre footpath linking Marseille to Cassis is the ideal way to explore this enchanting landscape of limestone cliffs, coves, archipelagoes, garrigues and pinewoods.
+Known around the world for its magnetic beauty and biodiversity, the Parc national des Calanques, the newest national park in Provence-Alpes-Côte d’Azur – founded in 2012, is the first European National Park which is urban.
+Both terrestrial and marine, you can access it either by boat or by walking since more than 140 km of trails allow you to visit this enchanting landscape of limestone cliffs, coves, archipelagoes, garrigues and pinewoods.
 Bastides and cabins (cabanons) peppered along the route complete this heavenly decor which has inspired literature, painting and cinema for decades.